Connect with a certified trainer for free

 Generally, conservative treatment is recommended for posterior impingement syndrome, including:

 • Rest: It is important to avoid activities that place stress on the elbow to give inflamed tissues time to heal.
-Athletes should discontinue activities that fully extend their elbow.
+Athletes should discontinue activities that fully extend their elbows, especially those involving repetitive throwing injury patterns.

 • Ice: Applying ice or a cold compress to your elbow three or four times a day for 20 minutes can help reduce swelling and alleviate symptoms.